 Training on Cortical Visual Impairment

-Due to the lack of awareness and knowledge of CVI among providers, let’s start with ongoing training on cortical visual impairment.
-The place to do that is in the IEP under Support for School Personnel.
-When you specify CVI training for the educational team, it is exactly that – it is for the entire team and cannot target individual team members, such as vision teachers or new team members.
-When adding this, you should also note the frequency of CVI training (monthly, quarterly, annually etc.).
+Due to the lack of awareness and knowledge of CVI among providers, and the lack of CVI training in university TVI preparation programs, you will want to include ongoing training on cortical visual impairment.
+You can add this to the IEP under Support for School Personnel.
+When you specify CVI training for the educational team, it is exactly that – it is for the entire team and cannot target individual team members, such as TVI or new team members.

 Speaking of CVI training, we all know that every student with CVI should have an IEP team member who is CVI Endorsed.
 You can make this request to the student’s IEP team.